The following article was published in

 Having reached his rooms again, Alexandre hunted among some old papers and found what he felt certain should be among them, a word-for-word prose translation of the German verses.
 His daily task must have been finished, or he would never have settled down to the amusement of making a French adaptation—rather than a translation—of the composition of Sedlitz.
 This penning of verses was a little pleasure which, throughout life, he liked to indulge in when rare moments of leisure permitted.

-The next number of Le Monte Cristo published in full, save for a lapse to be mentioned presently, the ballad from Dumas' hand, with this intimation to his readers:
+published in full, save for a lapse to be mentioned presently, the ballad from Dumas' hand, with this intimation to his readers:

 "Personally I can only modestly aid our worthy Archbishop of Hama by setting an example.
 But every day I receive requests for autographs.
 Well, here is my suggestion.